The gift in grieving

 In November, I got my final (hopefully!) exam by my skin doctor without any new signs of neither melanoma birthmarks of more swollen lymph-nodes after three years of continuous check-ups.
 I attended a lawsuit that I initiated, as well as appealed another against the yoga studio YogaMana, whom I believe took the word mana out of its Hawaiian context from my blog many years ago, besides being denied social security again and having to appeal those decisions too.
 I made several power point decks for my outlined talks and posted on YouTube as a practice and appetizer.
 And I sent in information about my passed-on grandmother to the Polish Institute of Remembrance for Holocaust survivors, as well as asked for any information they might have on her.

-In December, I’ve concluded my year and finished more recordings of powerpoint decks and have had to continue to fight for my survival financially.
+In December, I’ve concluded my year and finished more recordings of powerpoint decks and have had to continue to fight for my survival financially, after beginning to work with collecting photos for an AI consultant in India, who then reduced his payment to $1 and I reported to Upwork.

-Measurably, altogether in 2025, I’ve applied for 228 jobs, I’ve recorded 59 coaching tip videos and posted on my social media, and then a couple of other reels and dance videos, besides regular blog posts and updates.
-I’ve practiced 27 hours of yoga, 29 hours of Isadora Duncan dance, 17 hours of Qigong and 12 hours of Hawaiian Hula, at home.
-And I’ve went for at least 100 walks in the forest.
+Measurably, altogether in 2025, I’ve applied for 240 jobs, I’ve recorded 59 coaching tip videos and posted on my social media, and then a couple of other reels and dance videos, besides regular blog posts and updates.
+On this page, I’ve had readers from about 10 countries.
+I’ve practiced 28 hours of yoga, 31 hours of Isadora Duncan dance, 17 hours of Qigong and 12 hours of Hawaiian Hula, at home.
+And I’ve went for 72 walks in the forest.

-Immeasurably, I’ve learned to make little reels and overcome some of my self-consciousness about speaking in front of a camera, as well as taken note of ways to conduct webinars.
+Immeasurably, I’ve learned to make little reels and overcome some of my self-consciousness about speaking in front of a camera, as well as taken note of ways to conduct webinars and to be less emotionally upset about the stalking, while still reporting all to the police.

 When we’ve tried our best, we’ve done what we could.
 Now, how has your year been?